 Some default anti-comment spam moderation tools are integrated into the core WordPress installation.
 You can get to the moderations settings via Settings -> Discussion as shown below:

 Recommended Moderation Settings

 The settings below are what we use.
 However, some of the settings are based on personal preference, and you won’t go wrong in modifying some of the settings to suit your personal preference:

 - Default article Settings — Leave as default (all selected).

 - Other Comment Settings — We always prefer to have the comment author complete their name and email.
-The email they leave can be a telltale sign of spam, such as fake emails, or even free email accounts.
+The email they leave can be a telltale sign of spam, such as fake emails or even free email accounts.
 We do not require people have an account to leave comments, as this will unnecessarily complicate the whole process, and at the end of the day, we want to make commenting as easy as possible.
-One thing that you may want to consider (depending on the type of content) is close old posts articles to comments after a set time.
-The default recommendation they make is 14 days, but you could easily set this to two or three months.
+One thing you may want to consider (depending on the type of content) is close old post articles to comments after a set time.
+Their default recommendation is 14 days, but you could easily set this to two or three months.

-- Before a comment appears — Unstick these boxes, so that subject to other settings below, the readers comment will appear immediately.
-You could select that a comment author has a previously approved comment before they automatically appear, or that the WordPress comment must be manually approved but our personal preference is against this.
+- Before a comment appears — Unstick these boxes so that the reader’s comment will appear immediately, subject to other settings below.
+You could select that a comment author has a previously approved comment before they automatically appear or that the WordPress comment must be manually approved, but our personal preference is against this.

 - Comment Moderation (Moderation Queue) — Set to “Hold the comment in the queue if it contains 1 or more links”.
-The default settings will hold for moderation any comment that has 2 or more links in the comment body.
-We are of the opinion that any comment with a link in it is potentially spam, so we have set this to “1” so that any comment with a link is held for manual approval.
+The default settings will hold for moderation of any comment with two or more links in the comment body.
+We believe any comment with a link is potentially spam, so we have set this to “1” so that any comment with a link is held for manual approval.

 - Comment Blacklist — Like the Spam Words Moderation above, the comment blacklist will designate any matches as spam.
 Again, we leave this blank as standard.